 Maybe you’re launching a new product or service.
 You can give people a behind-the-scenes account of how it was developed, or tips on how to use that new product.
 Whatever you decide to write about, make sure you ask people to join your email list.
 Make it your call to action – the thing you want people to do after reading that blog post.

 Once you’ve written your post, you’ll be busy promoting it everywhere, which will bring people to your website.
 This is a great opportunity to use a pop-up box to ask visitors to sign up for your newsletter.
-I use a tool called Privy, which integrates with Constant Contact and automatically adds anyone who signs up into my account.
+I use a tool called Hello Bar, which integrates with Constant Contact and automatically adds anyone who signs up to my account.

 Figure out a campaign to encourage people to join your email list.
 A campaign is where you push out content in order to pull a response from your audience.
 So, work out the type of content you want to push out to pull people into signing up to receive your newsletter.